cterence/pkgx-bash/README.md

 A docker image based on [pkgx](https://github.com/pkgxdev/pkgx) with a "command_not_found" bash handle.

-No need to use the `pkgx` prefix to install missing packages!
+No need to use the `pkgx` prefix command to install missing packages!

 ## Usage